stefanhorning/ec2_snaphot_cleaner/README.md

 ## Usage
 Make sure script is executable (`chmod +x ec2_snaphot_cleaner.sh`).
 Then do a `./ec2_snaphot_cleaner.sh`

+If you want to use a non default AWS profile (you can have multiple in your `.aws/config`) change the `AWS_PROFILE` variable on the top of the script.
+See [AWS documentation on profiles](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles)

 ## Purpose of this Tool
 This tool checks for snapshots being used as EBS volumes by machines directly using the `aws describe-volumes` command, it also checks snaphots being used by AMIs by using the `aws describe-images` command.